preston-g-bied/customer-segmentation-analysis/data/README.md

 ## Data Acquisition

 1. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/vijayuv/onlineretail)
-2. Place the `online_retail.xlsx` file in this directory
+2. Place the `online_retail.csv` file in this directory